cardano-lightning/blog/pages/blog/bitcoin-lightning-channel-design.md

   execute more complex computations, including loops and recursion.
 This capability allows for more elaborate program designs.
 However, the complexity of Turing-complete programs makes them more challenging to analyze.
-In contrast, Bitcoin Script is not Turing complete [^1], limiting its ability to perform such complex operations.
+In contrast, Bitcoin Script is not Turing complete (as discussed in "Mastering Bitcoin," page 144, section "Turing Incompleteness")
+  , limiting its ability to perform such complex operations.

 - **Operational Context**: The operational context in which validators function also varies significantly between the two.
 Bitcoin validators, which oversee